Auktion Nr. 136

 Münzen der Römischen Kaiser

-Liberalitas standing facing, head left, holding coin-scoop and cornucopia.
+Victory standing facing, head left, holding wreath and palm frond.

 Diameter: 20 mm.